zuixjs/zuixjs.org/source/pages/documentation/component/index.md

     'view:attach': function(e, element) {
       // the view has been attached to the host element },
+    'component:loaded': function(e, element) {
+      // the component has been loaded, but it might
+      // be waiting for other dependencies before starting
+    },
     'component:ready': function(e, element) {
-      // the component is loaded and initialized
+      // the component is now ready and fully operational },
-    },
     // standard DOM events
     'mouseout': function(e) {